 Commuting.
 This is a national sport in Belgium.
 The majority of the people commute more than 1h to work and the public transport is an adventure.
 Besides the regular delays and problems caused by people walking on rails to save some time to get to the office, the other big challenge here are the strikes.
 And there are strikes all the time.

 Opening Hours.
-Maybe this won’t be that striking for people coming from other countries, but I am used to have shops open all the time even on Xmas, but in BE is not the case.
-Except supermarkets, shops close at 6, which makes it almost impossible to reach during the week and most of the shops are closed on Sunday.
+Maybe this won’t be that striking for people coming from other countries, but I am used to having shops open all the time even on Xmas, but in BE is not the case.
+Except for supermarkets, shops close at 6, which makes it almost impossible to reach during the week and most of the shops are closed on Sunday.

 Services.
 This is really bad.
 The concept of the customer is king is definitely not a known term here.
 It seems that nobody cares, which is hard to cope with sometimes.